+- Distilled Water

 - White Vinegar

+- Q-tips

+- Gauze

-- Distilled Water
+- Tape

-- 0-tips
+- Nasal Saline Rinses

-- Vaseline
+- Afrin Nasal Spray

+- Blue Bulb for Nasal Rinses

 - Silicone Scar Healing Gel

-- Please visit our Patient Care Page to find out where to purchase specialized ice packs here: http://www.drphilipyoung.com/patient-care/
+- Ice packs: you can purchase facial ice packs at www.ice-packs-store.com to help with icing.

 - If you can't afford these you can always use an ace bandage to wrap the areas and frozen peas for icing.